var-bin/angularjs-training/README.md

     8. Gulp
     9. ESLint
     10. json-server
 * reading-list-app - a simple project that was written in AngularJS v1.5.0.
 This project works with Reading List.
 You can create new lists.
 All covers are getting from Amazon.
+  * Technology stack:
+    1. Angular v1.5.0
+    3. Angular Route
+    4. Angular Resource
+    5. Bower
+    6. Karma
+    7. Jasmine
+    8. Protractor
+    9. http-server
 * FlatlanderCraftedGems - a simple project that was written in AngularJS v1.2.x.
 This is a simple online store with Gems.
+  * Technology stack:
+    1. Angular v1.2.x
+    2. Bower
+    3. Gulp
+    4. http-server